Leo3418/leo3418.github.io/content/en/posts/2020-05-15-gta-v-steam-epic-games.md

 you copied in step 7, which are the ones you labeled *Steam*, are in the GTA V game files folder.
 If you want to launch it via Epic Games, then you should put the files copied in step 12, labeled *Epic Games* by you, back to the game files folder.
-These two files, `GTA5.exe` and `PlayGTAV.exe`, are the only two critical files that differ between the copies of GTA V downloaded from Steam and Epic Games.
+The `PlayGTAV.exe` file is the only critical file that differs between the copies of GTA V downloaded from Steam and Epic Games respectively.

 ## Sign Out Your Old Social Club Account!